8 Running Tips to Improve Your Training for a Half Marathon

 64 Years Old - Want to Increase My Running Speed

 I am a 64 years old male and never really ran in my younger days.
 Recently I have picked up running and speedwalking.
-I participated in a half marathon …
+I participated in a …

 Is 20 to 30 Training Miles Enough to Run a Half Marathon

-I have been a commited runner for a year and a half now and have completed two half marathons with over a dozen 10k races!
-With the snow and winter cold …
+I have been a committed runner for a year and a half now and have completed two half marathons with over a dozen 10k races!
+I have been keeping …

 What's a Realistic Goal for My Next Half Marathon?